-i) Current income tax
+(i) Current income tax

 Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
-The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted, at the reporting date in the country where the Company operates and generates taxable income.
+The tax rates and tax laws used to compute the (All amounts are in lakhs of Indian rupees, unless otherwise stated)

+amount are those that are enacted or substantively enacted, at the reporting date in the country where the Company operates and generates taxable income.